-Jan is the founder of Studio D. He has unparalleled experience of running international field work projects, to inform and inspire design, strategy, brand and other corporate functions and regularly consults Fortune 500 corporations, startups, nonprofits and governments, from product teams in the trenches to the C-suite.
+Jan is the founder of Studio D. He has unparalleled experience of running international field work projects, to inform and inspire design, strategy, brand and regularly consults Fortune 500 corporations, startups, nonprofits and governments, from product teams in the trenches to the C-suite.

 Previously, Jan was Executive Creative Director innovation consultancy frog where he built the global insights practice, and Principal Scientist at the Nokia Research Center Tokyo.

 He wrote, designed and published The Field Study Handbook, that has been described as “The canonical classic reference for cross-cultural research”.

 His work is regularly covered in publications such as The New York Times, The Guardian, Die Zeit and The Economist.